 24 September – 2 February 2020.
 Daily 10am-7pm (6pm from Nov-Feb). €6.50 (€12 combined permanent and temporary exhibition).
 Free entry on Sundays after 5pm (after 4pm Nov-Feb).

 The Carmen Thyssen Museum continues to offer exceptional art in Malaga.
-This autumn’s temporary exhibition welcomes Fury of Colour featuring paintings by the great Spanish artist Francisco Iturrino.
-One of the key figures in Spanish Modern Art during the early 20th century, Iturrino takes colour to another level.
+This autumn’s temporary exhibition welcomes Arabian Fantasy featuring paintings by Spanish artists between 1860 and 1900.
+The central theme is North Africa and all 70 works depict the people, customs and landscapes found by the artists in the second half of the 19th century.
 And as usual, don’t miss the great themed gifts in the museum shop.

 Both the Picasso Museum and Carmen Thyssen Museum have lovely cafés serving coffee, light snacks and lunch.

 Keep your finger on the Malaga buzzer – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.

 The Russian Museum welcomes two new exhibitions this autumn, both well worth seeing:

 70 works by the master of Russian symbolism, Nikolai Roerich, come to Malaga this autumn.
 One of the most prominent artists in Russia during the first half of the 20th century, Roerich was also an archaeologist and promoter of culture and peace.
 He journeyed to the East for five years between 1923 and 1928 and Tibet and the Himalayas (see the above photo) make up one of the main topics for his paintings.